10 – Man Ain’t Nothing

 # 7 – Let The Music Play

-Barry White’s classic “Let The Music Play,” starts out not just with that traditional dialogue at the stare but he adds some characters to the introduction.
-“Hey what’s going on man.
-Yeah she’s at home.”
-Oh that does hurts.
-It just feel so real when he says it.
+Barry White’s classic “Let The Music Play,” starts out not just with that traditional dialogue at the start but he adds some characters to the introduction.
+“Hey, what’s going on man?
+Yeah, she’s at home.”
+Oh, that does hurt.
+It just feels so real when he says it.
 Barry White’s “Let The Music Play,” is one of his best.
-The sg stood as the title track to his 1976 album Let The Music Play.
-The track mixes a wonderful blend of r&b, soul and disco.
+The song stood as the title track to his 1976 album Let The Music Play.
+The track mixes a wonderful blend of R&B, soul, and disco.
 The song became a top 40 hit on the Billboard Hot 100.

 # 6 – It’s Ecstasy When You Lay Down Next To Me